Waffenrock: Historical roots

-In the Prussian Army, the service coat was common called Montierung.
+In the Prussian Army, the service coat was commonly called Montierung.
 It was renamed to Soldatenrock ("soldier's tunic") in October 23, 1842, by the Prussian cabinet order of His Majesty (allerhöchste Kabinettsorder).
 In 1843, it was finally renamed to Waffenrock.
 All German-speaking armies commonly used this wording, except for the Austro-Hungarian Army (later Austrian Army), where the designation Adjustierung was in use.